znapy/ph_attributes/README.md

 # About

-Change in files the time of last modification (st_mtime file stat) in the source directory.
+Change in files the time of last modification (st_mtime file stat).
+Different source directories can have different name patterns and time zones.

 # Requirements